zereddiamond/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/volkan05/PROTOCOL.md

 ### What happens when a message is received from the other party ?

-Si c'est le client qui reçoit, il peut renvoyer
+Si c'est le client qui reçoit, il peut renvoyer à nouveau un autre calcul.
+Si c'est le serveur, il doit traiter le message et renvoyer une réponse.

 ### What is the syntax of the messages?
 How we generate and parse them ?